Interbeef webinar 10 December 2020

 Through different presentations, the webinar will draw on the direct experiences of established and also new members, as well as provide insights into the steps required for a potential new member to become involved in the services.

-• 11.30 Welcome.
+• 11.30 Agenda and Welcome.
 Andrew Cromie (Ireland).
 Chair of Interbeef Working Group.

 • 11.40 Interbeef; Past, present & future.
 Thierry Pabiou (Ireland).

 • 12.05 Interbeef; Experiences of a founding member (Denmark, Finland & Sweden).
 Emma Carlen, Sweden.

 • 12.15 Interbeef; Experiences of a new member (Slovenia).
 Barbara Lustrek, Slovenia.